-The 2000 Plan provides that, in the event of a dissolution or liquidation of Rigel, all outstanding awards under the 2000 Plan will terminate prior to such event and shares of common stock subject to the Company's repurchase option may be repurchased by the Company notwithstanding whether the holder is still providing services to Rigel.
+The 2000 Plan provides that, in the event of a dissolution or liquidation of Rigel, all outstanding awards will terminate prior to such event.

 The acceleration of an award in the event of a corporate transaction or a change in control event may be viewed as an anti-takeover provision, which may have the effect of discouraging a proposal to acquire or otherwise obtain control of Rigel.